-Dr. Merrick’s Gold dream is to transform her original Dreamstarter® project of a one-week Hupa Language Immersion Summer School into a four week-long camp for 30 Hupa youth ages 5-10 and their families.
+Dr. Merrick’s Gold dream is to transform her original Dreamstarter® project of a one-week Hupa Language Immersion Camp into a four week-long camp for 30 Hupa youth ages 5-10 and their families.
 The camp teachers, comprised of Dr. Merrick and local Hupa speakers, will teach conventional school subjects in a uniquely Hupa way through culturally based activities and the Hupa Language.

 Fast Facts: Dr. Merrick recently earned her PhD in Education, Literacy, and Culture from U.C.
 Berkeley, where she is the first student to concentrate in their new Indigenous Language Revitalization program.